pigu4637/Guillaud_CSCI2270_FinalProject/README.md

 There is no external libraries, all of those used should already be included.
 The project should be able to run on any system.

 Issues:
 - If board is full, the game will be stuck.
+FIXED
 - If inputting non-numbers in the column selector, the game will crash.
+FIXED